Netflix Korea's Economic Impact on K-Content Ecosystem

 • When Netflix's Korean production partners purchase equipment, hire crews, rent studios, and buy materials, they pay VAT and production taxes

-• These taxes are "invisible" in Netflix's financial statements but represent real contributions to the Korean treasury
+• These taxes do not appear in Netflix's financial statements but represent real contributions to the Korean treasury

 • Unlike corporate tax which depends on profitability, indirect taxes are generated whenever production activity occurs

-• The 40x multiplier (143B vs 3.6B) demonstrates that production activity generates far more tax revenue than corporate profits
+• The 40x ratio (143B vs 3.6B) indicates that production activity generates far more tax revenue than corporate profits alone

-Policy Implication: The current debate surrounding foreign digital platforms focuses almost exclusively on corporate income tax.
-However, input-output analysis reveals that Netflix's contribution through production-induced indirect taxes is 40 times larger than its visible corporate tax.
-This finding suggests the need for a more holistic framework when evaluating digital platforms' economic and fiscal contributions - one that accounts for the entire value chain impact rather than just the platform's own profitability.
+Policy Implication: Current debate on foreign digital platforms focuses almost exclusively on corporate income tax.
+Input-output analysis shows that Netflix's contribution through production-induced indirect taxes is 40 times larger than its visible corporate tax.
+This suggests evaluating digital platforms' fiscal contributions requires accounting for the entire value chain, not just the platform's own profitability.

 Conclusion: Reframing the Debate